xwmario/Warez/README.md

 **[`^        back to top        ^`](#)**

-### Countries where downloading copyright content is legal (for personal use only) though publishing it & sharing it - is still illegal
+### Countries where downloading copyright content is legal (for personal use only) though publishing it & sharing it - is still illegal (!)
 * Poland
-* Spain
 * Spain
 * Switzerland